The GDPR has put strict rules in place, when it comes to data transfer to third countries or international organizations.

 Which countries are third countries?

-Third countries are territories outside: EU, EEA, Andorra, Argentina, Canada (commercial organizations), Faeroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the US (limited to the Privacy Shield framework).
-There are adequacy talks going on with Japan and South Korea.
+Third countries are territories outside: EU, EEA, Andorra, Argentina, Canada (commercial organizations), Faeroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Republic of Korea, Switzerland, United Kingdom and Uruguay.

 Conditions for transfer to third countries or organizations